germanbrew/terraform-provider-hetznerdns/docs/index.md

 page_title: "hetznerdns Provider"
 description: |-
   This providers helps you automate management of DNS zones and records at Hetzner DNS.
+  WARNING: This provider is deprecated as of 10 Nov 2025 with the release of the hcloud Console DNS, please migrate to the official Hetzner hcloud provider
 ---

 # hetznerdns Provider

 This providers helps you automate management of DNS zones and records at Hetzner DNS.
+WARNING: This provider is deprecated as of 10 Nov 2025 with the release of the hcloud Console DNS, please migrate to the official Hetzner hcloud provider

 ## Example Usage